vespa-cloud/terraform-azure-enclave/README.md

 - tenant_name (string, required): The Vespa Cloud tenant name that will operate in this subscription.

 ### Internal-use inputs (do not override)
-- __athenz_env (string, optional, default "prod"): INTERNAL.
-Selects the Athenz ZTS issuer URL (one of: "prod", "cd").
+- __zts_url (string, optional, default "https://zts.athenz.vespa-cloud.com:4443/zts/v1"): INTERNAL.
+Athenz ZTS issuer URL for federated identity credentials.
 Do not override.
 - __all_zones (list(object), optional): INTERNAL.
 Default list of Azure Vespa Cloud zones.
 Do not override.

 Internal inputs (prefixed with double underscores) are not part of the public,